apache/spark/docs/apache-airflow/start/docker.rst

 ``ModuleNotFoundError: No module named 'XYZ'``
 ----------------------------------------------

 The Docker Compose file uses the latest Airflow image (`apache/airflow <https://hub.docker.com/r/apache/airflow>`__).
-If you need install a new Python library or system library, you can :doc:`customize and extend it <docker-stack:index>`.
+If you need to install a new Python library or system library, you can :doc:`customize and extend it <docker-stack:index>`.

 What's Next?
 ============